MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-add-barcodes.md

 ## Using a barcode font in the report layout

 Each supported symbologies has corresponding fonts installed in Business Central online.
 To use a barcode font in the report layout, mark the encoded string from the dataset with the font.

-For developers, it's possible to use a font in a layout without having it installed on the machine you use to develop the layout.
-Without the font, the report won't show the barcode, but when you then test the report in a Business Central online sandbox, then it will be shown on the report.
+For developers, it's possible to use a font in a layout without having it installed on the machine that you use to develop the layout.
+Without the font, the report won't show the barcode.
+But if you then test the report in a online sandbox, it will be shown on the report.

-If you want to use the IDAutomation barcode fonts from in an on-premises installation, you need to license them from IDAutomation and install them on the machine that runs the Business Central server.

 ## See Also
 [Request Pages](devenv-request-pages.md)